vijayprem0703/Finance_Analysis_Project/README.md

 ## Data Analysis Summary

-Here are the dashboards that I created.
-If you would like to actually play around with these dashboards see the end of this readme for instructions:
+Here are the dashboards that I created:

 ![alt text][ExecSumm]